To get Personalised DAF Based Questions for your Robust Interview Preparation.

 • No Central Agency: India does not have any central agency to coordinate with state agencies, for combating organised crime.

-• Trans-national presence: Some of the crimes are planned in outside the country.
-Tough terrain in India’s neighbourhood provides safe havens to these organised criminals.
+• Trans-national presence: Some of the crimes are planned outside the country.
+Tough terrain in India’s neighborhood provides safe havens to these organized criminals.

-• Poor criminal justice system: There are 3 crore pending cases in Indian judiciary.
-The delayed justice and poor investigation by police also gives opportunity to these organised criminals to exploit the system.
+• Poor criminal justice system: There are 3 crore pending cases in the Indian judiciary.
+The delayed justice and poor investigation by police also gives opportunity to these organized criminals to exploit the system.

 • We should also create one central agency mandated under the law, to coordinate with state agencies for all the issues related to organised crime.